daliborbazina/daliborbazina/README.md

 My work typically focuses on backend systems that need to remain stable and understandable over time: refactoring existing codebases, improving deployment processes, and reducing operational complexity.

-Most production work is hosted on private GitLab due to client and project confidentiality.

 ## Approach

 Understand the problem and the domain first.